sadra-hatami/Mathematics-Toolbox/README.md

 The long-term vision of **Mathematics Toolbox** is to become one of the most comprehensive Persian mathematics platforms by combining education, visualization, and intelligent mathematical tools into a unified ecosystem.

-The project aims to continuously expand its educational resources while introducing new mathematical utilities that support students, teachers, and mathematics enthusiasts.
+The project aims to continuously expand its educational resources while introducing new mathematical utilities that support students, teachers, and mathematics enthusiasts — while remaining usable **fully offline**.

 ---